-- 77. Regulation 15A (1) provides that the inspection stage for the Frame Stage is conducted before concealing the framework for floors, walls, roof or other building elements.
-This inspection focuses on the structural integrity of the framework before it is hidden from view. - 78.
-Notably, this frame stage information is repeated on each of the Tick of Approval Building Permits issued for the four "early invoice" properties (and also for 5 Albert St). - 79.
-Regulation 41HA(2)(a) obliges a Building Practitioner not to request or receive progress payment before completion of the stage of work to which the payment relates.
-Kassiou's conduct contravened regulation 41HA(2)(a) in all four "early invoice" properties and this was the company practice for at least 15 years. - 80.
-Kassiou and its directors ought to have known that the frame stage is only completed when the blockwork is filled, the roof trusses are up, and the roof is on. - 81.
-In relation to the building works at 5 Albert St, section 55 of the Act places responsibility on a building practitioner (in this case, Kassiou) to ensure that building works are undertaken in accordance with the approved in force building permit. - 82.
-Any offence against section 55 of the Act is a regulatory offence which is an offence of strict liability. - 83.
-Kassiou and its directors ought to have known this. - 84.
-That offence was committed in or around November 2020.
-(The penalty unit for the period 2020-2021 is \$158.00) - 85.
+- 86. Kassiou and its directors ought to have known that the frame stage is only completed when the blockwork is filled, the roof trusses are up, and the roof is on. - 87.
+In relation to the building works at Lasiandra Ave and Albert St, section 55 of the Act places responsibility on a building practitioner (in this case, Kassiou) to ensure that building works are undertaken in accordance with the approved in force building permit. - 88.
+Any offence against section 55 of the Act is a regulatory offence which is an offence of strict liability. - 89.
+Kassiou and its directors ought to have known this. - 90.
+The offences were committed in or around March 2023 and November 2020, respectively.
+(The penalty unit for the period 2022-2023 is \$162.00 and 2020-2021 is \$158.00) - 91.
 The NT Building Practitioners Board Code of Conduct issued on 22 March 2017 obliges all registered building practitioners to ensure they comply with all relevant and applicable legislation that applies to the categories for which they are registered.